GiornoSolos/DataScience-Project-SciKit-Learn-Techniques/README.md

-DataScience Project done using the various models within the scikitlearn library.
+The DataScience Project was done using the various models within the scikitlearn library.